 If photos don’t feel quite right for you, you can accomplish a similar goal with icons.
 For each of the skills you want to describe on your site, find a simple little icon that represents it.
 For communication skills, you might find an email icon or a microphone.
 For amazing sales capabilities, you might find an upward-trending graph.
 For product development, you might look for a light bulb (for ideas) or a gear.

-Kristensen does a great job of this on his site as well, even throwing a little about his personality into the mix.
+Designer Bo Kristensen does a great job of this on his site, even throwing a little about his personality into the mix.

 On The Muse’s site, we use icons to accompany stats about our amazing audience.
 Why couldn’t you steal the same tactic to go along with stats about your successes?